avito-tech/go-transaction-manager/README.md

 The library is compatible with the most recent two versions of Go.
 Compatibility beyond that is not guaranteed.

+The critical bugs are firstly solved for the most recent two Golang versions and then for older ones if it is simple.

+#### Disclaimer: Keep your dependencies up to date, even indirect ones.

+`go get -u && go mod tidy` helps you.

+**Note**: The go-transaction-manager uses some old dependencies to support backwards compatibility for old versions of Go.

 ## Usage

 **To use multiple transactions from different databases**, you need to set CtxKey in [Settings](trm/settings.go)